-New dimension of discovery for Sud de France Top 100 wines from Languedoc, Roussillon & South-West.
+Prestige wines raise the bar for Sud de France Top 100 Awards – from Languedoc, Roussillon & South-West

-The Top 100 has helped producers of all sizes to showcase their wines to an increasingly wider sector of the trade, for awareness, education, appreciation, access and distribution.
-New trade judges this year included buyers from pub groups JW Lees and Fuller’s, and wine merchant & bars group Davy’s, who added a critical eye for a wide mass of consumers in their sizeable estate of outlets.
+The annual Top 100 competition has assisted producers of all sizes to showcase their wines to an increasingly wider sector of the trade, for awareness, education, appreciation, access and distribution.
+New trade judges this year included buyers from Tesco, the Wine Society and good food pub group ETM, who contributed their critical eye for an even wider mass of consumers.

 Isabelle Kanaan, Executive Director for La Maison de la Région Occitanie / Pyrénées-Méditerranée, adds,

 “This year, the Top 100 competition reached a landmark in defining the breadth and diversity of the winning wines.
 There is confidence amongst winemakers in entering their top tier, prestige wines styles which can compete and hold their own distinctively in an international arena.
 Our judges also continue to be impressed by the region’s commitment to improving the production of more every day wines which brim with personality and individuality and have a sense of place.
 This is what the trade and consumers enjoy so much about the region.